ergo-services/ergo/docs/advanced/distributed-tracing.md

 ## Understanding Trace Trees

 As traces propagate through message chains, they form trees.
 Understanding the tree structure helps when reading traces in Tempo or Observer.

+Business spans add a second dimension to these trees.
+Message observations are points in time (Sent, Delivered, Processed); a business span is an interval, drawn as a bar spanning its duration, with the messages it sent nested inside it.
+A handler's Processed observation, the spans opened during that handler, and the messages those spans sent form one subtree.

 ### Linear Chain